Run a baker node on Windows#

 For more information on the logs, see Run a node on Windows.

-Other options for running a baker node#
+Other options for running a validator node#

 If you’re not using Windows, you can run a node by using Docker, Ubuntu, or macOS.